terpnetwork/core-cosmwasm/packages/actions/controllers/README.md

-# SG Controllers: Common controllers for many contracts
+# Terp Code Controllers: Common controllers for many contracts

 This is a collection of "controllers" that we end up reimplementing in many contracts.
 I use the word "controller" similar to the MVC framework